naveenkumarpg/instantuix/README.md

 webpage will be automatically opened on http://localhost:3000

 from there go to site folder and then index.html

-Hola.! yout site is up.
+Hola.! your site is up.

 I am using this module to assemble the pages https://github.com/assemble/assemble, please refer for more information on assemble pages

 Fun Coding :)